Clan Rising

 What is the Duncan motto?

 The motto of the Duncan family is "Disce pati", which translates as "Learn to endure".
+Family mottoes were registered with the chief of the name and carried on the heraldic arms and battle-banners.

 Who are some famous Duncans?

-Notable bearers of the Duncan name include Adam Duncan, 1st Viscount Duncan of Camperdown (1731–1804) — admiral, Battle of Camperdown 1797, Isadora Duncan (1877–1927) — modernist dancer and Lindsay Duncan (b.
-1950) — Scottish actress.
+Notable bearers of the Duncan name include Adam Duncan, 1st Viscount Duncan of Camperdown (1731–1804), admiral, Battle of Camperdown 1797, Isadora Duncan (1877–1927), modernist dancer and Lindsay Duncan (b.
+1950), Scottish actress.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is Donnchadh the same family as Duncan?